Fake image of an Indian Army Jawan pulling top of a female anti-CAA protester in Assam goes viral

 New Delhi, Jan 04: Amid the ongoing agitation against the Citizenship Amendment Act across the country, an image showing a man dressed in uniform pulling the top of a female protester is doing rounds on social media.

-The viral post claims how Indian Army is treating women who are protesting against the Citizenship Amendment Act in Assam.
+The viral post claims how the Indian Army is treating women who are protesting against the Citizenship Amendment Act in Assam.
 The claim, however, is false.

 The post in Hindi claims: "(if) today this is the situation in Assam then tomorrow you will definitely see this in Delhi and UP.
 Delhi has people from every corner of the country, how will they show their documents?"